Dr Kari Lancaster from the Centre for Social Research in Health (CSRH) at UNSW presented at the 2020 NDARC Seminar Series on Thursday, 12 March 2020.

-- Develop critical approaches to the study of evidence, policy, implementation science and intervention translations in health;
+This seminar opens up ways of thinking about ‘evidence-making’ practices in drug policy and viral elimination, and explores critical approaches to the study of implementation science and intervention translations in health.